 - Typically, payday loan lenders rely on voluntary payroll for the deduction of the unpaid amount.
 In case, you have signed a voluntary assignment to allow payroll deductions, then you are not entitled to the wage garnishment legal order from the court.
 Because you have voluntarily opted for weekly deductions from your payroll at the beginning of taking a payday loan.

 Things to Do When you Get a Wage Garnishment Judgement

 First of all, do not panic, if such an order of repayment or deduction has been granted against you.
-Carefully read the judgement to check, there is not the mention of the amount that you have already paid.
+Carefully read the judgement to check, there is no mention of the amount that you have already paid.
 And, then create your strategy using the following tips to deal with such a legal order against you.

 - Try to talk with your creditor first about the possible payment plan.
 At most times, borrowers do not make any connection with lenders while defaulting on the loan payments.
 But if you do, there would be chances of finding a middle solution.

 - If you find that the wage garnishing order is full of errors or having a loan amount mentioned more than you borrowed, then you can challenge the judgment in the court itself.

 - If everything is transparent in front of you related to terms and conditions mentioned in the wage garnishing order, then accept it faithfully.
 Make a regular payment of the pending loan and make sure not to face any such legal ramifications in the near future.

 Different Ways to Stop Wage Garnishment

 Now, comes the part of the solutions, if you do want to entertain the issues associated with the wage garnishing order.

 - Quit your job so that you will not be having any wages to garnish.
 This could be one of the solutions but not the viable one when you need some cash.